 If you had to pick one topic in science that’s on just about everyone’s mind right now, viruses are probably a safe bet.
-The global SARS-COV-2 pandemic has stretched into more than a quarter of the year and, with no end in sight, remains an area of focus for scientists and doctors around the world.
+The global SARS-COV-2 pandemic has stretched into more than half of the year and, with no end in sight, remains an area of focus for scientists and doctors around the world.
 It’s something that John Nahon, Manager of Energy Stage and Earth Sciences at the Saint Louis Science Center, believes the community needs to know more about.

 This summer, John developed GermBusters!, a live STEAM Performance for the Science Center’s Energy Stage.
 Energy Stage, the open performance space located at the heart of the Science Center’s Oakland Building, hosts a number of free shows each day on varied science topics.
 From Colder Than Ice to It’s A Blast, STEAM Performances make for some of the most visually (and sometimes audibly) impressive expressions of just how flashy science can be.